BennoMP/BennoMP/README.md

 ### FAQ

 - What Linux Distro are you using?
 KDE Ubuntu (whatever is latest)
 - What games do you play?
-CS:GO, GTA V, Minecraft, Osu!
+CS:GO, Minecraft, Osu!
 - Why don't you daily drive Linux instead of Windows?
 I have software that doesn't run on Linux, not even in emulation software and my systems can't handle VMs very well.
 - What DAW do you use?
 A mix of Ableton and Cubase.
 <hr>